cabuelow/mang-qual-models/README.md

 ##### TODO

-- Double check calculation of historical net change is correct in all units
+- Double check calculation of historical net change is correct in all units - are there really that many places with gain?
 - Consider removing slr and subsidence and other longterm threats from validation

  - Validation